9Ten/thai_rule_set/README.md

 # thai_rule_set
-have 2 core features such as Data Discovery and Data Refinery
+Thai Rule Set have 2 core features such as Data Discovery and Data Refinery

 ## Step by step
 1. pipenv shell